maxskewes/Team-Generator/README.md

 # Employee Summary
 ### 2020

-This application allows employers to quickly access information on their team.
-Users are prompted to enter their name and data in the command line via Node, then the information is converted into an aesthetically pleasing .html file.
+This command-line application allows employers to quickly access information on their team.
+Users are prompted to enter their name, data and preferences via Node, then the information is converted into an aesthetically pleasing .html file.

 ### Install needs
 Inquirer ^7.0.1